AcutronicRobotics/MARA/README.md

 **Installation completed!** Now make sure you check the **[Examples](#examples)** section!
 Or follow the MoveIt! installation.

 ### MoveIt! in ROS1 (Optional)
-While MoveIt2! is not released (we are activelly developing), we offer the support to use ROS 1.0 MoveIt! through bridges.
+While MoveIt2! is not released (we are activelly developing), we provide the option to use ROS 1.0 MoveIt! through bridges.

 Continue the following steps to complete the MoveIt! installation.